Dev-Mehta/Blog/_data/blog/2023-03-02-why-do-you-need-django-signals-right-now.md

 This can be useful for automating tasks, such as sending emails, updating records, or logging data, whenever a certain event occurs in your app.
 In this tutorial, we will go through the process of using Django signals to execute code based on certain events in your app.

+> You can check out the [github repository](https://github.com/Dev-Mehta/django-signals-tutorial) to follow along

 ## Understanding Django Signals

 Django signals are a way to allow certain senders to notify a set of receivers that some action has taken place.
 Signals are sent by senders, using the `Signal.send()` method, and are received by receivers, using the `@receiver` decorator.